kekse1/v4/docs/modules/web/animate.md

 First, if `_options.managed = false`, nothing will change - then it's the default behavior of the Animation.
 If left out or set to `true`, the changes described below will be applied.

+At the moment I'm using my own `ManagedAnimation` class, as replacement for any `Animation` instance.
+This is because I'm splitting the styles in the keyframes, and create an own animation for each.
+You wonder why?
+Because there are some advantages in managing all!

 ## First problem: Persistance
 Of course you can use `fill = 'forwards'`, but those styles can't be changed afterwards via regular `.style[]` of your Elements!
 So I extended it this way, that after any animation